Elder Abuse and Neglect Is a Growing Problem

 Yet when abuse, neglect, or injury does occur, elderly individuals are often afraid to report it.
 One study of elderly nursing home residents in New York estimated that for every case of abuse or neglect that was brought to the attention of authorities, 14 to 24 cases went unreported.
 Another study found that 7 to 10 percent of elderly individuals surveyed could describe instances of abuse or neglect they had suffered from caregivers in the previous year.

 Elder law attorneys can do much to help prevent abuse, neglect, or exploitation before it begins.
-Don’t hesitate to contact an attorney at the Law Offices of Kreisher & Gregorowicz in Columbia County for help in the many areas of law that affect the lives of older people.
+Don’t hesitate to contact an attorney at Kreisher Marshall & Associates, LLC in Columbia County for help in the many areas of law that affect the lives of older people.